I crashed into my first full-blown vertigo attack weeks before my multiple sclerosis diagnosis.

 But it didn’t end there - my lunch felt as if it wanted to crawl back into the kitchen where I found it and my ears were ringing as if a doorbell was plugged into them.
 Even lying in bed at home felt like I was on a flying carpet, without a GPS.

-A few days later I got a hold of my MS nurse and she calmly explained that the spells of vertigo didn’t mean I had necessarily had a relapse.
+A few days later I contacted my MS nurse and she calmly explained that the spells of vertigo didn’t mean I had necessarily had a relapse.
 She also added that I would have to get used to situations like this where symptoms like vertigo might come and go with no warning.